3-manifolds/SnapPy/doc_src/installing.rst

 - `Togl <http://togl.sf.net>`_: a 3d widget for Tk.
 For OS X and Linux, there are pre-built binaries of this in the snappy subdirectory, e.g. snappy/linux2-tk8.4.
-For Linux these are built for both 32-bit and 64-bit kernels, and should work on most systems.
-If they don't, you'll need to edit or follow "build_togl.sh" to build Togl directly into "snappy/linux2-tk*" (32-bit kernel) or "snappy/linux2-x86_64-tk*" (64-bit kernel), where "*" is the version of Tk you are using.
+For Linux these are built for 64-bit kernels, and should work on most systems.
+If they don't, you'll need to edit or follow "build_togl.sh" to build Togl directly.

 Finally, compile and install the SnapPy module (which will install certain other dependencies) and test::